janegilring/janegilring.github.io/_posts/2022-08-01-red-hat-openshift.markdown

 Another alternative is the [OpenShift Sandbox](https://developers.redhat.com/developer-sandbox), which provides 30 days of free access to an OpenShift cluster.

+Back to the exam, I did pass on my first attempt (a score of 269 of 300, where the minimum required is 210).
+However, time management is critical as usual in these hands-on exams where you get access to a virtual machine where all you have is a browser windows with the assignments as well as a terminal.
+Being stuck on one of the initial tasks really puts pressure on you, and while I was doubtful during the first 30 minutes - I managed to pull it off at the end.
 ### Tips and tricks

 One neat trick I learned from the DO180 course was the idea of bringing local tooling into containers during troubleshooting.